beego/beego-doc/docs/en-US/developing/qa/what-is-copy-request-body.md

 lang: en-US
 ---

-# CWhat does CopyRequestBody mean?
+# What does CopyRequestBody mean?

 In the Beego web configuration, there is a very confusing parameter called `CopyRequestBody`.
 It is in the structure `web.Config`.